 Dive upper body down into the tumble turn

-Start your tumble turn with submerging your upper body
+Start your tumble turn by submerging your upper body first.

-If they are too close, then you will sit on the wall forever before you are able to push off.
+• If your feet are too close to your butt, you will be "stuck" on the wall before you can push off.

-If they are too far, then your push will be very weak.
+• If your feet are too far away, your push-off will be very weak.

 Tumble turn - feet position